jdchristensen/HoTT/README.md

 Most work is in the [theories/Hurewicz](https://github.com/jdchristensen/HoTT/tree/Hurewicz/theories/Hurewicz) folder.
-Here is a summary of the files in that folder:
+Here is a summary of the files in that folder, listed in an order that is compatible with the dependencies.

 - [Ptd.v](https://github.com/jdchristensen/HoTT/tree/Hurewicz/theories/Hurewicz/Ptd.v):
   This contains some simple facts about pointed maps that will be moved elsewhere.